chloehudzik/workfront-learn.en/help/workfront-goals/establish-a-vision-for-your-org/establish-a-vision-and-strategy.md

 ---
-title: How to Establish a Vision and Strategy
+title: Establish a vision and strategy
 description: Learn about articulating the "what" and the "why" during the planning phase, example goals, and scope of influence.
 activity: use
 feature: Workfront Goals